This medication is often part of a general recovery plan that includes rest and physical therapy.

 - Difficulty breathing.

-The combination of this medication with some antidepressant medications could cause serotonin syndrome and can be fatal.
+Combining this medication with some antidepressant medications could cause serotonin syndrome and be fatal.
 Symptoms of serotonin syndrome include:

 - Agitation or restlessness

 - Dilated pupils.

 - Severe diarrhea